fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

   average: 1.9285714285714286 }
 ```

-Create a npm script <i>npm run calculateExercises</i> for calling the function with hard coded values.
+Create a npm script, <i>npm run calculateExercises</i>, to call the function with hard-coded values.

 #### 9.3 Command line

-Change the previous exercises so that you can give the parameters of <i>bmiCalculator</i> and <i>exerciseCalculator</i> as command line arguments.
+Change the previous exercises so that you can give the parameters of <i>bmiCalculator</i> and <i>exerciseCalculator</i> as command-line arguments.

 Your program could work eg. as follows: